GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 Changelog

+Version 0.5.1 (28.05.2009)

+*  Fixed bug: incorrect behavior with '-1' value for 'Max comments with form'
+*  Added link to another part in plugin readme (both WordPress & bbPress)
+*  Added option initiation on first use
+*  Fixed some typos
+*  Code cleanups

 Version 0.5.0 (24.05.2009)

 *  Made php-curl dependence optional.
 Now you need it only for https
 *  Option for showing link to forum discussion in last comment in WordPress
 *  Option for setting amount of latest comments to show in WordPress
 *  Option for setting maximal amount of comments to show new comment form
-*  Second part version chechking
+*  Second part version checking

 Version 0.4.5 (7.05.2009)